catarinaacsilva/airport-rhapsody/README.md

-# aiport-rhapsody
+# airport-rhapsody

-An implementation in Java of the aiport-rhapsody.
+An implementation in Java of the airport-rhapsody.
-For more information check the [description file](description.pdf)

 ## Requirements